Goodness-of-fit testing of the distribution of posterior classification probabilities for validating model-based clustering: Applications on real data

 We consider the Graft-versus-Host Disease data \citep{brinkman2007high} that gathers two samples of this flow cytometry data, one from a patient with the Graft-versus-Host Disease (9083 observations), and the other from a control patient (6809 observations).
 The Graft-versus-host disease is a severe complication that can occur following hematopoietic stem cell transplantation.
 Each observation includes four continuous variables that correspond to biomarkers.
 Hence, the data set is composed of $n=15892$ observations described by 4 continuous variables while the information related to the patient is not used during clustering.

 First, clustering is achieved by a bi-component mixture model of Gaussian distributions with diagonal covariance matrices.
-The proposed procedure is run with a nominal level $\alpha=0.05$, $B=28$ subsamples and $p=5$ Bernstein basis functions.
-The observed test statistic are $y^\star_{\model,n,p,\widehat{\btheta}n}=25.11$ and the corresponding quantile is $q_{\mathcal{X}^2_p,1-\alpha_n}=19.12$.
+The proposed procedure is run with a nominal level $\alpha=0.05$ the tuning parameters described in Section~\ref{sec:prac:imp}.
+The observed test statistic for the maximum statistic is $y^\dagger_{\model,n,p,\widehat{\btheta}n}=22.13$ and the corresponding quantile is $q_{\mathcal{X}^2_p,1-\alpha_n}=13.05$.
+Table~\ref{tab:appli1pvals} gives the pvalues obtained by the other four test statistics.

 Therefore, at the asymptotic level 0.05, we reject the hypothesis claiming that the posterior probabilities of classification arises from a Gaussian mixture model with diagonal covariance matrices.
-Figure~\ref{fig:GVH1} presents the kernel density estimations for each of the four variables of the Graft-versus-Host Disease data.
-Based on these plots, the assumption of Gaussian distribution within components may seem irrealistic since the distributions of CD4 and CD8b are asymmetric.

-To circumvent the previous issues, we conduct a second clustering by a bi-component mixture model of product of univariate density functions.
-Here, no parametric assumptions are made on the univariate density functions.
-The proposed procedure is run with a nominal level $\alpha=0.05$, $B=28$ subsamples and $p=5$ Bernstein basis functions.
-The observed test statistic are $y^\star_{\model,n,p,\widehat{\btheta}n}=16.07$ and the corresponding quantile is $q_{\mathcal{X}^2_p,1-\alpha_n}=19.12$.
-Therefore, at the asymptotic level 0.05, we cannot reject the hypothesis claiming that the posterior probabilities of classification arises from a mixture model assuming the conditional independence between variables within components.
-Figure~\ref{fig:GVH2} shows the QQplots comparing the empirical distributions of the posterior probabilities of arising from Component 1 with their theoretical distributions under the Gaussian mixture model and the non-parametric mixture model.